 A bit more private question now.
 There are lots of vibes around you, always something happing in the busy modelling industry.
 However, do you sometimes feel lonely, if so, what do you usually do in those moments?

 I love people and socialising a lot.
 Nevertheless, I really appreciate the

 What is currently going on in your modelling world?

 What is your message to all girls thinking about a modelling career, but they are not sure how to start?

 There are two options, actually.
 Either start with TFP sessions and build your portfolio to a certain level which you can show off or to register in a modelling agency.
-Most importantly, stay yourself because nobody wants to work with damaged characters.
+Most importantly,

-Monika, is modelling a work or lifestyle?
+Monika, is modelling work or lifestyle?

 Have you expected such a frank interview with Monika?
 Well, Monika is a very beautiful woman and internationally experienced model.
 She considered beauty as a start point, not the most important asset.
 She builds her life and modelling career having own opinion and ability to decide for herself; what moves her forward in the way she wants to.

 She recognized the tenderness and cruelty of modelling.
 Determination and stubbornness align her modelling career path, but more importantly, create an “Haute Couture” living space in which she presents who she really is – an irresistible and alluring person.